Melissacinta/react-flight/README.md

 # ReactFlight

-> Template for React JS projects + Vite
+> React JS project project created with Vite

 ## Try it

+Use **admin** for username and password

 ### Clone to local